-The 2020-2021 school year was unlike any we’ve ever experienced before, with the shift toward remote and hybrid learning requiring students and teachers to adjust their daily routines and lean on technology more heavily to facilitate lesson plans.
+The last couple school years were unlike any we’d ever experienced before, with the shift toward remote and hybrid learning requiring students and teachers to adjust their daily routines and lean on technology more heavily to facilitate lesson plans.

 Both students and teachers need to be prepared for the possibility of continued remote and hybrid learning experiences.
-While most have grown used to such experiences over the past 18 months, there are still steps educators and administrators can take to ensure a smooth return to classrooms – whether in-person or on a virtual basis.
+While most have grown used to such experiences over the past couple years, there are still steps educators and administrators can take to ensure a smooth return to classrooms – whether in-person or on a virtual basis.

 Here are four tips to aid in the back-to-school transition as teachers and students return to another year of learning.